-The big Apple.
+The Big Apple.
 Located somewhat farther away from the tour area on the map, the Apple campus at 1 Infinite Loop, Cupertino is a definite must-see if you’re a hardcore Apple user or fan.
-Of course, there are several items and products available at this campus that are unique and strictly sold only there (i.e. Apple T-shirts, mugs, etc.).
+Of course, there are several items and products available on this campus that are unique and strictly sold only there (i.e. Apple T-shirts, mugs, etc.).

 However, more than that, the Apple campus is not merely another giant Apple store, but a symbol of the technology industry itself.
 The fact that anyone can make a sojourn to the campus and gaze upon its majesty is more than enough reason for tech geeks to flock to this destination.

 Just imagine: being in the same place where the latest technological breakthroughs are made, and standing in the same area as the brilliant scientists and engineers who make it all possible.

 Remember: Think Different.